devinkr/js-array-methods/readme.md

 //// console.log() returns `undefined`, which appears below the console-logged message
 ```

-## CodeWars Sign Up
+### CodeWars Sign Up

+For our in-class exercises today, you will need an account on
-Next, let's head over to [CodeWars](https://www.codewars.com) and sign up for an account.
-We'll have to pass one small challenge before we can successfully sign up for an account, but the good news is that we just covered it.
-If you already have a CodeWars account, then you've already completed this step.
+[CodeWars](https://www.codewars.com).
+You'll have to pass one small challenge
+before you can create your account, but the good news is that we just covered
+it.
+If you already have a CodeWars account, then you've already completed this
+step.

 ### Functions as Values (5 minutes / 0:20)

-  - Functions are **values** just like numbers (including `NaN`), strings, booleans, arrays, objects, `undefined`, and `null`
-  - Functions can be referenced and put into arrays and objects
-  - Most importantly, functions can be passed into other functions as arguments, returned from functions as output, or both
+One of the things that makes JavaScript so powerful is that we can reference
+functions and treat them like values stored in a variable.

+The impact of this is we can:

+* add functions to arrays and objects, just like any other value
+* pass functions as arguments to another function
+* return a function from a function

+> Open up a [repl.it](https://repl.it/languages/javascript) and see for
+> yourself!

+> 1. Create an array and add a function to it.
+How do you invoke it?
+> 1. Create a function that takes a function as an argument.
+How do you invoke it?
+> 1. Create a function that returns another function.
+How do you invoke them?

+Taking functions as arguments and returning functions is a little advanced, so
+we're just going to touch on it today.
+But the significance is: a function that
+takes a function as an argument is called a *higher-order function.*

 ## Higher-Order Functions

-Functions that take other functions as arguments or return them as output are called **higher-order functions**.
-JavaScript provides a number of useful array methods that fit this definition that provide a level of abstraction to simplify array iteration (going through each element in an array and performing some operation).
+Functions that take other functions as arguments or return them as output are
+called **higher-order functions**.
+The array methods that we're going to learn
+today all fit this definition: they are functions (methods of the Array object)
+that take a function as an argument and use it to transform an array of data.
+The purpose is to provide a level of abstraction and simplify array iteration
+(going through each element in an array and performing some operation).

 ### Passing Functions to Functions (5 minutes / 0:25)

-In order to explore some of the higher-order functions JavaScript provides, let's set up a simple development environment:
+In order to explore some of the higher-order functions JavaScript provides,
+let's set up a simple development environment:

 1. Create a directory called `js-higher-order-functions` in your `sandbox` directory.
-  2. Inside of it create an `index.html` file and a `script.js` file.
+1. Inside of it create an `index.html` file and a `script.js` file.
-  3. Add boilerplate to `index.html`, link the script, then add a `console.log` to the script to make sure everything is wired up properly.
+1. Add boilerplate to `index.html`, link the script, then add a `console.log` to the script to make sure everything is wired up properly.

-We'll use the following array for the next few examples...
+We'll use the following array for the next few examples:

 ```js
 const wdiInstructors = [